Access to Justice: Supporting the Rule of Law and Transitional Justice

 - Website for the FLA Network developed and launched;

-- Free legal aid public-oriented brochure distributed.
+- Free legal aid public-oriented brochure and leaflets distributed through the country.

 - Support the establishment of three new Free Legal Aid Agencies and strengthen existing FLA providers in terms of facilities and equipment;